aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-manipulation/_index.md

     <classifier>jdk16</classifier>
 </dependency>
 ```

 ### Gradle
-For those using Gradle, include this in your `build.gradle` file:
+Include the library in `build.gradle`:

 ```gradle
 implementation group: 'com.aspose', name: 'aspose-slides', version: '25.4', classifier: 'jdk16'
 ```

 ### Direct Download
-Alternatively, download the latest Aspose.Slides for Java release from [Aspose's official site](https://releases.aspose.com/slides/java/).
+Alternatively, download the latest release from [Aspose's official site](https://releases.aspose.com/slides/java/).

 #### License Acquisition
-To try out Aspose.Slides, you can obtain a free trial or temporary license.
-For production use, purchasing a full license is recommended.
+Use a free trial or temporary license for testing.
+Purchase a full license for production deployments.

 ### Basic Initialization and Setup
-Start by creating a new Java class and importing the necessary Aspose.Slides classes:
+Start a new Java class and import the core class:

 ```java
 import com.aspose.slides.Presentation;
 ```
-Initialize a presentation object to begin working with slides and charts.

 ## Implementation Guide
-We'll break down the implementation into key features for clarity.
+We'll walk through each step with clear explanations.

 ### Presentation Initialization and Slide Manipulation
 #### Overview
-Initializing presentations and accessing or modifying slides is foundational when using Aspose.Slides.
-This section demonstrates how you can create a new presentation and add a clustered column chart to the first slide.
+First, create a fresh presentation and grab the first slide where the chart will live.

 **1. Create and Initialize a Presentation**
-First, initialize a `Presentation` object:

 ```java
 Presentation presentation = new Presentation();
 ```

-#### 2. Accessing the First Slide
+**2. Access the First Slide**
-Retrieve the first slide from your presentation:

 ```java
 ISlide slide = presentation.getSlides().get_Item(0);
 ```

-#### 3. Adding a Clustered Column Chart
+**3. Add a Clustered Column Chart**
-Add a clustered column chart to the slide at specified coordinates and dimensions:

 ```java
 IChart chart = slide.getShapes().addChart(ChartType.ClusteredColumn, 20, 100, 600, 400);
 ```

-Ensure resources are released by disposing of the presentation in a `finally` block.
+> **Pro tip:** Always wrap the presentation usage in a `try‑finally` block and call `presentation.dispose()` in the `finally` to free native resources.

 ### Plot Area Configuration
 #### Overview
-Customizing the plot area involves setting specific attributes like position and size.
-Here’s how you can configure these settings using Aspose.Slides Java.
+Fine‑tune the chart’s plot area to control where the data visualizes within the slide.

 **1. Set Position and Size**
-Adjust the X, Y coordinates along with width and height of the plot area:

 ```java
 chart.getPlotArea().setX(0.2f);